PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

 .. only:: not latex

-   Here is a small example illustrating the previous commands where the structure is the same as in :ref:`directory_hierarchy`.
+   Here is a small example illustrating the previous commands where the structure is the same as in :ref:`bash-fig-directory-hierarchy`.

    .. asciinema:: ../_static/asciicast/bash/change_structure_output.cast
       :rows: 30